arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 You will:

 - comply with corporate policies and procedures
-- meet with each of your reports once each week to discuss and record progress towards objectives and key results
+- meet with each of your reports on the first day of each sprint...
+- ... to discuss and record progress towards objectives and key results
 - ensure each of your reports is carrying out their role as described in this document
 - participate in recruitment activities and interview panels